rogerz343/transient-detection/README.md

 ### Note
-Any files that are not mentioned here may be uncleaned outputs from running the code and they are not needed to run the code.
-This includes any directories that begin with "temp\_".
+Any files that are not mentioned here may be uncleaned outputs from running the code.
+This includes any directories that begin with "temp\_" or end with "\_out".

 ## required files
 Some of the code references input image files and a .csv file that